andrewbaillie/nlp-with-python/presentation.md

 ### Where it struggles

-75% accurarcy isn't great, its a bit meh really, so where's it falling down?
+75% accurarcy isn't great, its a bit meh really, so what's the reason?

 - We've not preprocessed our data set to clean it up
 - Negative sentiment appears to be easy to detect
 - More of a grey area between Neutral and Positive
+- Our dataset is skewed towards negative sentiments

 ---